gbdev/pandocs/content/Reducing_Power_Consumption.md

 ```

 The vblank_flag is used to determine whether the HALT period has been
 terminated by a V-Blank interrupt or by another interrupt.
+Note though
+that a V-Blank interrupt might happen after the cp instruction
+and before the jr, in which case the interrupt would go unnoticed by the
+procedure, which would jump again into a halt.

 Another possibility is, if your game uses no other interrupt than V-Blank
 (or uses no interrupts), to only enable V-Blank interrupts and simply use